nova-model/nova-tutorial/episodes/02-Copy-Template.md

 3. **Deployment Process**:
    - When you push code to your repository → CI builds a new container
-   - When you run `push-xml` → The utility checks if your container exists and pushes your tool XML to the galaxy-tools prototype branch
+   - When you run `deploy-tool` → The utility checks if your container exists and pushes your tool XML to the galaxy-tools prototype branch
    - After XML is merged → Your tool appears in the NDIP interface

 ::::::::::::::::::::::::::::::::::::::::: callout